314-hash/twitter-ai-bot/README.md

     - Import the Git repository you just created.

 3.  **Configure the Project:**
-    - Vercel should automatically detect that it is a Node.js project.
-No special build settings are required.
+    - **Framework Preset:** Vercel will ask you to select a framework.
+Choose **"Other"**.
+It will correctly handle your serverless function.
+    - **Build and Output Settings:** You can leave these as the default.
+No special build command is needed.
     - Go to the "Settings" tab of your new Vercel project.
     - Click on "Environment Variables."
     - Add the following environment variables with your API keys and tokens: